-What is required is a "twin decoupling": Not only does environmental degradation need to be decoupled from economic performance as measured by GDP (eco efficiency), but also our future well-being from GDP (sufficiency).
-New concepts of well-being have their starting poing here.
-Nationally and internationally this debate is well-established, even the OECD is measuring well-being with a set of eleven indicators, many capturing environmental and social aspects.
-The Wuppertal Institute is a part of the search for new indicators of well-being and sufficiency strategies.
+What is required is "twin decoupling": Not only does environmental degradation need to be decoupled from economic performance as measured by GDP (eco-efficiency), but also our future well-being from GDP (sufficiency).
+New concepts of well-being have their starting point here.
+Nationally and internationally, this debate is well-established.
+Even the OECD measures well-being using a set of eleven indicators, many capturing environmental and social aspects.
+The Wuppertal Institute searches for new indicators of well-being and sufficiency strategies.

 Read more on the topic of sufficiency as a sustainability strategy here: